Is Internet Selling for Newbies Required Reading?

 Quick Summary of Internet Selling for Newbies

-Pros: Good value for your money, with multiple media formats and solid training for beginners.
+The Good: Good value for your money, with multiple media formats and solid training for beginners.

-Cons: Hyped up earnings claims.
+The Bad: Hyped up earnings claims.
 Not as much varied content as it suggests.
 Can be wordy.
 Not many actionable methods: a lot of overview and discussion.

-Our Recommendation: This is the sort of quality internet marketing product you don't see very often.
+The Bottom Line: This is the sort of quality internet marketing product you don't see very often.
 It's jammed with a lot of information that every beginner should know.
 It's let down by being to high level with very few if any actionable areas.